 So far I have created adverts for some of my most popular blog posts and opt-ins (to get people on my email list so I can continue the conversation with them there) and have boosted random posts to get more traffic to certain blog posts and increase my fanbase on Facebook.

 I am however not an expert in FB ads and I am still in the experimenting phase with a lot of what goes on behind the scenes.
-But if you’re looking for an expert’s opinion on these topics, I recommend looking at Kirsten’s Facebook Ads Course where she explains everything you need to know about creating a successful ad, targeting the right people and much more!
+But if you’re looking for an expert’s opinion on these topics, I recommend looking at Bobby Hoyt’s Facebook Ads Course where he explains everything you need to know about creating a successful ad, targeting the right people and much more!

 I am going through the course as we speak and have learned so many new things that will help me spend my money wisely in the future because I truly believe that Facebook ads are a great way to reach people and even retarget those who have been on your website before.